Appuraj2304/VacationOuting/README.md

            NODE_ENV (e.g., production)

-->Azure Blob Storage:
-1. Create an Azure Storage account.
-2. Create a Blob Container to store static assets (e.g., images)
-3. Update your application to use the Azure Blob Storage URL for serving static assets.

 ->Azure Virtual Network (VNet):
 1. Set up a Virtual Network in the Azure Portal.
 2. Integrate your Azure App Service and Azure Blob Storage with the Virtual Network for enhanced security.